explaingit

 Prompt 1

-Show me how to initialize PulseMqttKit in my Android Application class and implement the bridge interface.
+Show me how to initialize PulseMqttKit inside my Android Application class.

 Prompt 2